What is A3 Thinking?

 Root cause analysis

-If you try to fight the problem immediately, you will only treat the symptoms.
-However, this is only the surface, while the root cause remains untouched.
+This is a very important step from the successful implementation of the A3 process.
+Trying to fight the problem immediately means that you are only treating the symptoms while leaving the root cause untouched.
 This way a problem may appear regularly in bigger proportions.

 Therefore, once you have a good understanding of how the processes work and what the initial goal is, you need to figure out the root cause of the problem.
 For this purpose, you can use different techniques such as the 5 whys.